Periodic Neural Codes and Sound Localization in Barn Owls: Algebraic signatures of periodic codes

 In this case, it is not immediately obvious even from the canonical form whether the code is periodic as all of the generators of $\CF(C')$ and $\CF(\tilde{C})$ have the form $x_ix_j$ or $x_i(1-x_j)(1-x_z)$, consistent with Lemma~\ref{easyCheck}, but only $C'$ is periodic.
 The information we do gain from the canonical form is that there are no generators of the form $x_i(1-x_j)$, so we know that if the code is periodic, then $n = k+m$ (Lemma \ref{sameSet}), which also allows us to determine $k$ by taking the weight of each codeword, but the question remains how to determine $k$ and $m$ in a general case.

-For a code which satisfies the easy to check conditions in Lemma~\ref{easyCheck}, we present an algorithm that allows us to determine $k$ and $m$, and hence whether an arbitrary code $C$ of length $n$ is $\km$ periodic for some permutation of the neurons.
+For a code which satisfies the easy-to-check conditions in Lemma~\ref{easyCheck}, we present an algorithm that allows us to determine $k$ and $m$, and hence whether an arbitrary code $C$ of length $n$ is $\km$ periodic for some permutation of the neurons.

-\begin{enumerate} \item{\textbf{Determine $k+m$ by determining equivalence classes of vertices.} In Lemma~\ref{equivRel}, we showed that the relation $i\sim j$ if $x_i(1-x_j) \in I_C$ is an equivalence relation, so we can partition $[n]$ into equivalence classes.
-There are $k+m$ equivalence classes.
+\begin{enumerate} \item{\textbf{Determine $k+m$ by determining equivalence classes of vertices.} In Lemma~\ref{equivRel}, we showed that the relation $i\sim j$ if $x_i(1-x_j) \in J_C$ is an equivalence relation, so we can partition $[n]$ into $k+m$ equivalence classes.
 If $|C| \neq k+m$, then $C$ is not periodic (Lemma~\ref{size}).} \item{\textbf{Determine $k$ by forming $C\vert_{k+m}$.} Let $C\vert_{k+m}$ be the code formed by restricting $C$ to $k+m$ vertices, where there is one vertex from each equivalence class.
 If $C\vert_{k+m}$ is not a constant weight code, then $C$ is not periodic.
 Otherwise, $k = w_H(c)$ for $c \in C\vert_{k+m}$.} \item{\textbf{Check for permutation equivalence given $k$ and $m$.} Given $k$ and $m$, apply Theorem~\ref{fullCF} to determine if $C$ is permutation equivalent to $C_{k,m}(n)$.} \end{enumerate}

 We apply this algorithm to $C'$ and $\tilde{C}$ to show that $C'$ is periodic and $\tilde{C}$ is not.
 In the first step of the algorithm, we find that each neuron is its own equivlance class for both codes, giving us $k+m = 8$ and both codes contain 8 codewords.
-Since each neuron is its own equivalence class, we have that $C\mid_{k+m}$ is the original code for both cases in the second step of our algorithm.
+Since each neuron is its own equivalence class, we have that $C\vert_{k+m}$ is the original code for both cases in the second step of our algorithm.
 Each codeword in both codes has weight 2, giving us $k=2$ for both codes.
 In the third step, we check for permutation equivalence of the canonical forms of $C'$ and $\tilde{C}$ with the canonical form of $C_{2, 6}(8)$.
 We have

 {

 }

 We see by applying the permutation $(24)(37)(68)$ to $C'$ that we attain the same canonical form, so $C'$ is permutation equivalent to a periodic code.
 There is no such permutation for $\tilde{C}$, so this code is not periodic.